Lockwood-Mathews Mansion: Programs and events

 In a decades-long Christmastime tradition, interior decorators deck out about a dozen rooms in the mansion with holiday decorations.
 An annual "community celebration" is held in December with Christmas music, refreshments and a Santa Claus.
 In 2007, 10 interior decorators volunteered their services and materials for the event.

 The museum has hosted an annual antique show since 1978.
 In 2006 the show was held the last weekend in October and attracted dealers from Ohio and Pennsylvania as well as Connecticut.

 In media

-The home was used as a filming location for the 2004 remake of The Stepford Wives.
-Paramount Pictures paid the museum $400,000 to paint its central rotunda.
+The home was used as a filming location for The Stepford Wives in 1975 and for the 2004 remake.
+Paramount Pictures paid the museum $400,000 to paint its central rotunda for the remake.
 The studio also left behind some large paintings (in essence, theatrical pastiches), which serve to emphasize the dramatic size of the rotunda.
 As a result, the walls look fresh and decorated, and will remain protected until further funds become available for proper, curatorial restoration of the original damaged surfaces.

 The mansion was also featured in the movies House of Dark Shadows and Mr. Harrigan's Phone.